JunM1ao/JunM1ao.github.io/projects/ics414-project.md

   - Python
   - Tkinter
   - Group Project
 summary: Group project for ICS 414.
 Project aims create a basic ICS file reader with our understanding of the ICS file structure.
+With the Graphic User Interface built entirely with Tkinter.
 ---
 ### [Event Planner Project Page](https://github.com/Oak-Tree-Flakes/EventPlanner/)